Skip to main content

 STUDENT RECORD NOTATIONS

-Generally the University considers only findings of Responsible are reportable violations to those outside the University.
+Generally the University considers only findings of Responsible as reportable violations to those outside the University.
 See Records Retention for further information.

 Findings: The final outcomes with regard to responsibility or lack thereof for violations of the Code of Conduct are as follows:

-• Not Responsible: There is not enough evidence/information to indicate that the student is/was in violation of the Code.
+• Not Responsible: The preponderance of evidence/information available to the University does not demonstrate the student was in violation of the Code.

-• Responsible: The evidence/information available to the University indicates a violation of the code.
+• Responsible: The preponderance of evidence/information available to the University demonstrates the student was in violation of the Code.

-• Complicit: While a student was initially suspected of being in direct violation, it is now clear that the student witnessed, was present at, or was determined to be responsible for hosting/encouraging violations.
+• Complicit: The preponderance of evidence/information demonstrates that while a student was not in direct violation, it is clear the student witnessed, was present at, or was determined to be responsible for hosting/encouraging violations.

 • Adjudication Withheld: The case was diverted to, or the student chose to accept, an educational diversion program, causing the adjudication of the case to be withheld.